Hadronic effects on the X(3872) meson abundance in heavy ion collisions: Hadronic effects on the meson

 Both strong coupling constants $g_{X_1D^*D}$ and $g_{X_2D^*D}$ were obtained from \textit{one} experimental measurement using \textit{two} different spin possibilities \cite{Brazzi:2011fq}.
-As was already pointed out, however, the analysis of the X(3872) meson decaying to $\bar{D}^0D^{*0}$ disfavors the $2^-$ quantum number because of the angular momentum barrier in its near-threshold decay \cite{Gokhroo:2006bt,Aubert:2007rva}.
-The $D$ meson should have the relative angular momentum in order to be able to interact with the spin-2 X(3872) meson to satisfy the angular momentum conservation.
+As was already pointed out, however, the analysis of the $X(3872)$ meson decaying to $\bar{D}^0D^{*0}$ disfavors the $2^-$ quantum number because of the angular momentum barrier in its near-threshold decay \cite{Gokhroo:2006bt,Aubert:2007rva}.
+The $D$ meson should have the relative angular momentum in order to be able to interact with the spin-2 $X(3872)$ meson to satisfy the angular momentum conservation.
 Therefore, the coupling constant $g_{X_2D^*D}$ has to be large to compensate for the angular momentum suppression near threshold.

-Nevertheless, it is still possible to get a smaller strong coupling constant $g_{X_2D^*D}$ when the X(3872) meson mass increases slightly.
-In Appendix A, we have investigated the origin of the big strong coupling constant $g_{X_2D^*D}$, and have found that it is very sensitive to the variation of the X(3872) meson mass.
-Varying the mass within the experimental uncertainty, we estimate that $g_{X_2D^*D}$ could be reduced by a factor of $\sqrt{3}$ and the cross sections of the spin-2 X(3872) meson evaluated in Fig. \ref{X1X2sigma} by a factor of 3.
+Nevertheless, it is still possible to get a smaller strong coupling constant $g_{X_2D^*D}$ when the $X(3872)$ meson mass increases slightly.
+In Appendix A, we have investigated the origin of the big strong-coupling constant $g_{X_2D^*D}$, and have found that it is very sensitive to the variation of the $X(3872)$ meson mass.
+Varying the mass within the experimental uncertainty, we estimate that $g_{X_2D^*D}$ could be reduced by a factor of $\sqrt{3}$ and the cross sections of the spin-2 $X(3872)$ meson evaluated in Fig. \ref{X1X2sigma} by a factor of 3.

-The bigger cross sections for the spin-2 X(3872) meson are contrary to naive expectations.
+The bigger cross sections for the spin-2 $X(3872)$ meson are contrary to naive expectations.
 It is expected that the size of the bag containing four quarks should be at least bigger than that of the bag having two quarks.
 In the simple bag model the size of the bag increases with the number of quarks inside the bag as $R \propto N_q^{1/4}$ \cite{Fewbody}.
-Since the cross section depends on the size of the hadron in general, we expect the cross section of the X(3872) meson composed of four quarks to be bigger than that of the X(3872) meson made up of two quarks.
-However, we see here only the effects from the interaction mechanism caused by two different spins since the interaction Lagrangians are blind to the size of the X(3872) meson.
+Since the cross section depends on the size of the hadron in general, we expect the cross section of the $X(3872)$ meson composed of four quarks to be bigger than that of the $X(3872)$ meson made up of two quarks.
+However, we see here only the effects from the interaction mechanism caused by two different spins since the interaction Lagrangians are blind to the size of the $X(3872)$ meson.